samuel-c-allan/libdsa/README.md

 `cd bin && cmake -D ENABLE_TESTING=ON ..`

+To run unit tests go to the directory with the binaries and run:

+`cd tests && ctest`

 # How may I collaborate?

 If you see algorithms implemented in generally inefficient ways or wish to make the test cases better,